mialkin/docs/design/cqrs.md

 ## What kinds of CQRS do you know?

-Excerpts from the video [↑ А какие виды CQRS вы знаете?](https://www.youtube.com/watch?v=TnS6PwxHcLg).

 Key points:

-- CQRS is simple
+- CQRS is simple (пояснить)
-- CQRS has many advantages compared to traditional service approach
+- CQRS has many advantages compared to traditional service approach (пояснить)
-- CQRS fits for different kinds of projects: you can use it for different stacks and in different domains
+- CQRS fits for different kinds of projects: you can use it for different stacks and in different domains (пояснить)

-### Horizontal (classical) and vertical architectures
+### Classical horizontal and vertical architectures

 There are two ways to organize application layer, aka Interactors in Clean Architecture:

-- Horizontal, classical way
+- Classical horizontal way
   - Services
 - Vertical
   - CQRS handlers
   - Vertical slices

-#### Horizontal organization
+#### Classical horizontal organization

 With classical horizontal application layer organization we create a separate service for each entity in our domain and each public method of this service is a business operation: create order, get orders, etc: